sjmignot/servane-site/content/projects/medusa.md

 title: Prise de Tête
 created: 2019
 image_directory: 'medusa'
-materials: various colors of goatskin suede, silk covered steel wire, neodymium magnets, kozo and various decorative papers, linen and silk thread, metal rod and pedestal.
+binding: multiple bindings
 dimensions: 50 x 50 x 45 cm
+materials: various colors of goatskin suede, silk covered steel wire, neodymium magnets, kozo and various decorative papers, linen and silk thread, metal rod, and pedestal.
+edition: EV of 2

 From metaphors to metamorphoses, the idea-birds are transformed into mini story books emerging from the head of a benevolent Medusa who dreams, whose snakes are silky eels and whose gaze is an invitation to reading and binding.